- In response to the global implications of the COVID-19 (coronavirus) pandemic, Monash College launched its Virtual Classroom in March 2020.

 - The Virtual Classroom allows us to continue delivering our trusted pathway curriculum while Federal and State Government restrictions are in place, keeping students on track with their studies and their transition to Monash University.

-- We had hoped to return to face-to-face teaching on Monday 20 April but, given the current Federal and State Government advice, we have extended this date until restrictions on mass gatherings are removed.
+- We hope to return to face-to-face teaching as soon as it's safe to do so but, given the current Federal and State Government advice, we have extended this date until restrictions are eased.

 - If face-to-face classes are able to resume while travel bans are still in place, the College will provide face-to-face classes and will continue to provide Virtual Classroom delivery, including assessments, until travel bans are lifted so that students can complete their study period.